PiotrLuniov/devops_lab/install_package/README.md

 ####HowToUse

-To run application, from `.../site-packages` location in console enter `python systeminfo`.
+To run application use `python -m systeminfo` command.